 I’m a voracious reader.
-Always have been.
-In fact, I think the best Christmas gift I ever received was a Kindle Unlimited Subscription.
-I mean books are quite simply the cheapest, highest ROI investment you can make in your future and your career.
-So with that in mind… here is my Christmas gift to you this year.
-My 12 favorite books of 2021.
+I always have been.
+The best Christmas gift I ever received was a Kindle Unlimited Subscription.
+I mean, books are the cheapest, highest ROI investment you can make in your future and career.
+So with that in mind… here is my and Quinn's Christmas gift to you this year.
+Our 12 favorite books of 2022.

 On the first day of Christmas, my Kindle gave to me:

 Bring Yourself: How to Harness the Power of Connection to Negotiate Fearlessly

 Why you should read: I had the good fortune of spending an entire day with the author during a negotiations clinic she taught here in New Orleans as part of the Goldman Sachs 10,000 Small Businesses program I just completed.
 Tons of great ideas in this book, but the most important comes from her work in HIV education, prevention, and outreach.
 As she counsels a young man, he asks how long it will take for AIDS to kill him.
 She tells him between 5-10 years on average, assuming that will make a big impact on him.
 He just shrugs and says, "Oh, that's a long time.
 I can walk out of my house and get shot tomorrow."
 Lesson: you can never hope to persuade a person until you understand them, their life, and their current situation.
 Without that knowledge, you can't formulate persuasive arguments.